webdev-Julien/Lilja-Tours-v2.0/src/content/daytours__EN/silver-circle.md

     itiItemTitle: "Deildartunguhver Hot Spring",
     itiItemPicSrcMobile: "/pictures/silver-circle/itinerary/deildartunguhver-mobile.webp",
     itiItemPicSrcPC: "/pictures/silver-circle/itinerary/deildartunguhver-pc.webp",
-    itiItemPicAlt: "A red rock hidden in a cloud of steam",
+    itiItemPicAlt: "A red rock hidden in a cloud of steam - Silver circle tour",
     itiItemPicTitle: "Borgarfjörður, Silver Circle: Deildartunguhver",
     itiItemStrings: ["Deildartunguhver is the most powerful hot spring in Europe, with an unparalleled flow of boiling water emerging from deep within the earth.
 Nowhere else in Iceland can you witness such an intense geothermal phenomenon.", "Hot water pipes from Deildartunguhver extend up to 60 km, with only a minimal heat loss of about 2°C. During our brief stop, you’ll experience the raw power of nature as the scalding water boils and gushes high above the ground."